Contents (Click To Jump)

 - 6 What Should You Look For In an Electric Shower Installer?

 An electric shower is serviced by a shower head that is connected to your main water supply by a small heating tank.
 The heating tank regulates the water temperature depending on the setting you choose on a temperature dial, and electric heating elements within the tank heat the water rapidly for comfortable bathing.

 Unlike a traditional mixer shower, an electric shower uses only cold water, as it is hooked up to your main water supply and doesn’t receive any water from your boiler or hot water tank.
 Instead, it relies solely on the heating elements in the attached tank to heat your water.

-What Do You Need To Know About Installing/Replacing an Electric Shower?
+What Do You Need To Know About Installing An Electric Shower?